Maine's Congressional Delegation Calls For Public Release Of Mueller Report

 But Special Counsel Mueller is quoted as saying that while the report "does not conclude that the President committed a crime, it also does not exonerate him.”

-Republican Sen. Susan Collins reiterated her previous call for the public release of the Mueller report, adding that “it is good news for America, regardless of anyone’s political inclinations, that Special Counsel Robert Mueller’s investigation did not find that the Trump Campaign had conspired or coordinated with the Russian government to interfere with the 2016 election.”
+Republican Sen. Susan Collins has asked that Muller's findings be shared when he submitted them to Barr.
+“It is imperative that the report be released in as complete a form as possible so that the public can fully understand the rationale for the exoneration on the allegations involving coordination or conspiracy with the Russians as well as the inability of Mr. Mueller to reach a conclusion on obstruction of justice," Collins says in a statement.

-Maine 1st District Rep. Chellie Pingree, and 2nd District Rep. Jared Golden, both Democrats, issued statements calling on Barr to release Mueller’s full report.
+Maine's First District Congresswoman Chellie Pingree, and Second District Congressman Jared Golden, both Democrats, issued statements calling on Barr to release Mueller’s full report.